rsrikanth314/Optimizing-Panoptic-Segmentation-for-Autonomous-Vehicle-in-Pedestrian-Zone/README.md

 The Panoptic Segmentation FINROC module has an interface to the ONNX runtime, which loads the model.
 The panoptic segmentation module subscribes to a topic that publishes input images and subsequently publishes the panoptic segmentation output

-## Acknowledgments

-Mention any third-party libraries, tools, or resources that were used in the project.

-## License

 This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.